ParrotPotato/para-boids/README.md

 grid's per-cell boid runs (already contiguous thanks to the sorted layout above) are scanned 8-at-a-time, with the three cells in a grid row merged into a single range before vectorizing, since they're contiguous by construction.
-Per-thread update time dropped from ~24-28ms to ~5ms with this in place:
+Per-thread update time dropped from ~24-28ms to ~5ms with this in place, at a boid count that's also grown from 20k to 50k in the process:

 ![fps counters after SIMD](fps-counter1.png)